Meralco Electricity Rates and Your Solar ROI

 Solar Is a Hedge Against Rate Volatility

 Meralco rates fluctuate month-to-month with global fuel prices.
 Solar eliminates your exposure to this volatility for the portion of electricity your system generates.
-Your solar electricity costs zero regardless of fuel prices, WESM rates, or government-mandated charge adjustments.

 4